StefanoBerlato/kotlin-multiplatform-openabe/DESIGN.md

 # Design

-This document contains notes and information on the design of the wrapper for OpenABE.
+This document contains notes and information on the design of the Kotlin multiplatform bindings for OpenABE.

 ## The C Wrapper

-As explained in the [documentation](https://kotlinlang.org/docs/native-overview.html#interoperability) for Kotlin Native (and as discussed in other issues as well, e.g., [1](https://discuss.kotlinlang.org/t/cinterop-with-c/18810), [2](https://youtrack.jetbrains.com/issue/KT-39144)), Kotlin can interop with `C` functions only.
-As the header of OpenABE exposes `C++` functions, we created a `C++` wrapper for OpenABE exposing `C` functions only in the header.
+As explained in the Kotlin Native [documentation](https://kotlinlang.org/docs/native-overview.html#interoperability), and as discussed in some issues as well (e.g., [1](https://discuss.kotlinlang.org/t/cinterop-with-c/18810), [2](https://youtrack.jetbrains.com/issue/KT-39144)), Kotlin can interop with `C` functions only.
+Thus, the library for which you are creating the bindings should expose `C` (not `C++`) functions only.

+As the header of OpenABE exposes also `C++` functions, we created a `C++` wrapper for OpenABE exposing `C` functions only in the header.
 The `C++` wrapper is located at `openabeWrapper/wrapper/`.

 ## Modules